 This campaign sends messages once an action is taken or completed.
 Campaigns are triggered after events such as purchases, bookings, or service requests.

-They serve to keep users informed and up to date, which strengthens trust and improves the overall experience.
+They help keep users informed and up to date, strengthening trust and improving the overall experience.

 Targeted Promotional Campaigns